AzureWolf/TidySmartPhoneData/README.md

 ## About the CodeBook.md

 The CodeBook file in this repo provides insights into what information is represented in the tidySubjectActivity.txt file.
-The final output, tidySubjectActivity.txt, contains 180 rows: 30 subjects performing 6 different actions.
+The final output, tidySubjectActivity.txt, contains 180 rows:
+* 30 subjects performing 6 different actions.

-THe data collected from those actions are the remaining columns.
+The data collected from those actions are the remaining columns.
 The CodeBook will go into greater detail.